danrlavoie/slack-archive/README.md

 --force-html-generation:    Force regeneration of HTML files.
 Useful after slack-archive upgrades.
 ```

+## Making changes to the code

+When you've updated something within /src or /static, just run `yarn prepublishOnly` again to regenerate the built app, then `npx slack-archive` to execute it.

 ## Getting a token

 In order to download messages from private channels and direct messages, we will need a "user